anujbolewar/kubernetes/README.md

-# Kubernetes Bootcamp - Deploy Nginx Web Server
+# Kubernetes - Deploy Nginx Web Server

 Simple step-by-step guide to deploy and expose an nginx web application on Kubernetes.